 According to Medscape, “Nicotine stimulates neuronal firing directly by acting at the binding sites or indirectly by causing the release of acetylcholine or monoaminergic neurotransmitters (such as dopamine, noradrenaline and serotonin).
 Nicotine can thus affect HPA function through a variety of paths.”

-In the short-term, demands associated with cognitive functions or mental awareness may be augmented by the intake of nicotine.
+In the short-term, demands associated with cognitive functions or mental awareness may be augmented by the intake of nicotine, which is something that the best vapes aim to do.
 However, these effects are short-lived, and the damage is far-reaching.
 In the study previously mentioned, nicotine replacement therapies, such as nicotine gum, nicotine patches, and other nicotine replacement products that are in current use have a “slower onset of action, resulting in less reinforcement value.”
 It asserts that current data concludes that smoking cessation rates can be increased by customizing the nicotine doses according to the specific needs and degree of nicotine dependence.
 It also suggests that NRTs should be used in accordance with behavioral modification methods.

 Publishing Findings/General Education

 As neuroscientists find more causations, relationships, and links between neurological defects and tobacco smoke, there becomes a greater need for immediate publication.
 In pursuit of advancements in medicine, science, and available treatments for those who may be suffering from neurological effects directly linked to smoking, the need becomes all the greater for these publications to make these findings available mainstream.
 Although information can be obtained through research, many do not know what they are looking for, how to find it, or that they should be looking for it to begin with.
 Making this information readily available to the general public is urged.